 One of the biggest benefits of growing your plants in containers is the fact that it makes gardening accessible to almost anyone.
 Handicapped individuals find growing their plants in containers makes it easier to locate plants where they can easily reach them.

 Many people in wheelchairs like to place their pots on a low table to make them more accessible.
-Elderly people who can’t work traditional gardens may find container gardening to be an excellent way to once again enjoy their favorite hobby.
+Elderly people who can’t work traditional gardens may find plants in containers to be an excellent way to once again enjoy their favorite hobby.

 Can Move Plants

-Another major benefit of container gardening is the ability to move plants if you need to.
+Another major benefit of plants in pots is the ability to move plants if you need to.

 If you’re growing your plants outdoors and bad weather comes, you can bring your plants inside where they’ll be safe.

-If you plan your garden poorly and your plants are getting too little sun or too much, you can easily move their containers to a better location.
-And you can even move your plants on a whim if you decide they’d look better elsewhere.
+If you plan your garden poorly and your plants are getting too little sun or too much, make sure you can easily move their containers to a better location.
+And you can even move your plants on a whim if you decide they’d look better elsewhere and grow well.